 The next thing is in verse 7: "For scarcely for a righteous man will one die: yet perhaps for a good man some would even dare to die."
 Paul is making a really interesting comparison here between the words "righteous" and "good."
 What it does is it shows one of the perversities of human nature and its patriotism.
 And this is it, that normally one will not sacrifice his life for a person who is truly righteous.
 Why?
 Because the world is the enemy of those who are righteous, and so if a person is truly righteous, the world tends to look at that person as expendable, so why go to his aid or why go to his defense?

 But the perversity continues on.
 "But for a good man . . ."
-Now who would human nature think of a good man as being?
+Who would human nature think of a good man as being?
 Our tendency right off the bat is usually someone who is keeping the commandments and is kind, or whatever.
 That may be actually part of the equation, but what Paul is setting up here is that a man will give his life for one he considers to be a benefactor—his payback.
 That is one of the perversities of human nature.
 The patriotism is adjustable to the circumstance and the situation.
 That is why you would have somebody like Einstein or Santayana saying something like they did because they see a perversity there that they cannot do anything about except run it down.
 Well, Paul gives us an explanation there.

 Jesus died for everybody.
 And He died for all of us, not while we were good.
 It was not payback in any way on His part.
 He just laid down His life regardless of whether the person was righteous or evil.
-Now that is a patriotism that is far above the normal patriotism of a carnal human being, because it looks far beyond what the person is right now.
+That is a patriotism that is far above the normal patriotism of a carnal human being, because it looks far beyond what the person is right now.
 It looks to what the person can be, and so He voluntarily, willingly, laid down His life, looking to the future; thus the comments of Albert Einstein and George Santayana saying patriotism motivates senseless violence and loathsome nonsense, and being one that is confined to geography.

 There is good sense in what those men said.
 Even though we may not agree with it fully, and may be somewhat repulsed at what they said, yet what they said is essentially true because it is largely fueled by self-centeredness in that the entire nation is perceived as an extension of the self, and thus patriotism tied with expressing kinship is established.